danineamati/CS2_Sets/dneamati-cs2-week3/maze/README.md

 Say you have a sale on an online website.
 The first person to click the "Buy" button must be the first person to acquire the purchase.
 This is to say the data structure is "First in, first out" - a queue.
 This is particularly noticable in the limiting case that a supply is in short stock.
-In this case the last person to "Buy" the item may not get the item since he or she is at the end of the queue.
+In this case, the last person to "Buy" the item may not get the item (if the item goes out of stock) since he or she is at the end of the queue.